rapid7/metasploit-framework/README.md

 Using Metasploit
 --
 Metasploit can do all sorts of things.
-The first thing you'll want to do is start `msfconsole`, but after that, you'll probably be best served by reading [Metasploit Unleashed][unleashed], the [great community resources](https://metasploit.github.io), or the [wiki].
+The Metasploit framework is a very powerful tool which can be used by pentrester as well as ethical hackers to probe systematic vulnerabilities on networks and servers.
+Because it's an open-source framework, it can be easily customized and used with most operating systems.The first thing you'll want to do is start `msfconsole`, but after that, you'll probably be best served by reading [Metasploit Unleashed][unleashed], the [great community resources](https://metasploit.github.io), or the [wiki].

 Contributing
 --